Slowly Rotating Black Holes in 4D Einstein Gauss-Bonnet Gravity: Properties of the Solution

 \subsubsection{dS ($\mathbf{\Lambda > 0}$)}

-If $\Lambda > 0$, the 4DGB theory returns three positive solutions to \eqref{horsol}: $r_i$ (inner), $r_o$ (outer), and $r_c$ (cosmological).
-The horizon structure is identical to that of the so-called ``charged Nariai" solutions in the Reissner-Nordstrom de Sitter metric \cite{mann1995, hawking1995,bousso97}, with the 4DGB coupling parameter $\alpha$ playing a role analogous to that of $Q^2$, where $Q$ is the total charge.
-Indeed, upon replacing $\alpha$ with $Q$, the function $F(r)$ in \eqref{fFdef} is equivalent to the charged Nariai metric, and asymptotes to \cite{bousso97}
+If $\Lambda > 0$, the 4DEGB theory returns three positive solutions to \eqref{horsol}: $r_-$ (inner), $r_+$ (outer), and $r_c$ (cosmological).
+The horizon structure is identical to that of the so-called ``charged Nariai" solutions in the Reissner-Nordstrom de Sitter metric \cite{mann1995, hawking1995,bousso97}, with the 4DEGB coupling constant $\alpha$ playing a role analogous to that of $Q^2$, where $Q$ is the total charge.
+Indeed, upon replacing $\alpha$ with $Q^2$, the function $F(r)$ in \eqref{fFdef} is equivalent to the charged Nariai metric, and asymptotes to \cite{bousso97}

 as $r\rightarrow\infty$.